 Tip!
 You could do a social media account takeover fortnight to coincide with the first two weeks of each cohort?
 Use the Twitter, Linkedin and Facebook header images for your takeover weeks!
 You could also do this during the peak of graduation ceremonies as new graduates (and their parents!) will be visiting your accounts / webpages to find out about the logistics of graduation.

 Use a call to action

-This could be the Graduate Outcomes website www.graduateoutcomes.ac.uk or your own webpage (see below).
-This will encourage graduates to “do” something which is the aim of this communications activity.
-This will then make it relevant to graduates who will have either received the survey or to those seeing your posts who get a survey invitation later in the collection.
+This could be directing followers to the Graduate Outcomes website www.graduateoutcomes.ac.uk, to your own webpage (see below) or to view one of our short animated videos.
+This will encourage graduates to 'do' something which is the aim of this communications activity.
+This will then make it relevant to graduates who will have either received the survey or to those seeing your posts who will get a survey invitation later in the collection.

 At every touchpoint of your communications activity, make sure you outline the key messages for graduates – why do you need them to take part?
 Why should they help you?

 Add a page on your provider website to show the validity of Graduate Outcomes – give it a permanent home and include a link to www.graduateoutcomes.ac.uk on it so visitors can learn more at the point they’re interested.
 Use the logo to support the overall awareness and recognition for Graduate Outcomes.

 Tip!
 Don’t start from a blank sheet of paper - use the content from the Graduate Outcomes website www.graduateoutcomes.ac.uk to populate your page.
 Pick and choose from the Q&As and make it personal to your provider.
 You could also include the animated video by linking to the provided youtube page or embed it into your website.